domenic/origin-isolation/README.md

 As noted earlier in this document, this proposal is focused narrowly on the agent cluster allocation issue, and its implications for synchronous cross-origin access which has various security and performance effects.

 One might envision others was of isolating an origin that go beyond this.
 Many such concepts have been discussed in a previous ["Isolation Explainer"](https://wicg.github.io/isolation/explainer.html) from 2016.
-Some, like `window.opener` restriction, have since found solutions.
+Some, like `window.opener` restriction or preventing cross-origin fetches, have since found solutions.
+(Respectively, [`Cross-Origin-Opener-Policy`](https://gist.github.com/annevk/6f2dd8c79c77123f39797f6bdac43f3e) and [`Cross-Origin-Resource-Policy`](https://fetch.spec.whatwg.org/#cross-origin-resource-policy-header)/[`Sec-Fetch-Site`](https://www.w3.org/TR/fetch-metadata/#sec-fetch-site-header).)
 The ones that remain appear to be:

 * Preventing the origin from sharing storage (of [various types](https://storage.spec.whatwg.org/#infrastructure)) with different origins, even if those origins are same-site.
 This would include things like cookies or [Web Authentication](https://w3c.github.io/webauthn/) entries.
 * Double-keying cookies, so that when an isolated origin makes a request to `https://third-party.example/`, this uses a separate cookie jar from when any other origin makes a request to `https://third-party.example/`.